Aging in Place Kitchen Design

 - Safe flooring: Not only is non-slip flooring essential, but also consider the tripping hazard area rugs can present.
 Materials to avoid are stone (like marble) and ceramic.

 - Windows: Windows can help brighten a kitchen by letting in natural light, but certain types of windows are better for adults who want to age in place at home.
 The best choices are windows that can be opened and closed easily.
+So if you’re thinking the windows could be one area of improvement for aging in place comfortably, research into Window Replacement companies that can install suitable windows for the elderly, that can also allow in a lot of natural light.

 - Space: Make sure the kitchen has enough space.
 There should be ample room between countertop surfaces to make getting around easier, especially for those in wheelchairs and who use walkers and canes.